chairmo/chairmo/README.md

 ### Hi there 👋

-I am a full stack developer working to solve real world problem.
+I am a full stack developer loves creating and fixing things.
 I love coding and learning new technologies.
 Feel free to give me a shout out on twitter [@jidderejnr](https://twitter.com/jidderejnr) or via my [email](mailto:young4moni@gmail.com) if you found something I've created interesting or if you'd have project you'll like me to work on.
 Wanna network?
 Hit me up!!!

 <p align='center'>